harmonydata/harmonydata.github.io/content/en/blog/sustainability.md

 Users may not contribute if they do not know that they can contribute.
 Publishing your contributions policy provides information to users on what they can contribute, how they can contribute it, any requirements they must satisfy, and what happens to their contributions once they have submitted it.
 It also tells users who owns the copyright on their contribution.

-For information on how to manage contributions, see OSS Watch's Contributor Licence Agreements (http://oss-watch.ac.uk/resources/cla).
+For information on how to manage contributions, see [OSS Watch's Contributor Licence Agreements](http://oss-watch.ac.uk/resources/cla).

 _Question 14.4: Do contributors keep the copyright/IP of their contributions?_ Asking contributors to sign over their copyright and intellectual property to your project or organisation can put off users from contributing.
 It, in effect, asks them to give away ownership of something that may be novel and which may represent a key aspect of their research.
 Allowing contributors to keep their own copyright and intellectual property removes this barrier, thereby making contribution a more attractive option.
 It also contributes to promoting a community round your software – everyone sharing their outputs rather than handing them over to a select group.
 For information on how to manage contributions, see OSS Watch's Contributor Licence Agreements (http://oss-watch.ac.uk/resources/cla).